-Lower job turnover rates indicate greater stability for employed workers.
+Lower job turnover rates indicate greater job stability.

-Wage inequality has risen somewhat in the upper half of the wage distribution.
+Wage inequality has risen somewhat in the upper half of the wage distribution since 2000.

 Author's main message

-New Zealand entered an economic downturn in the first quarter of 2008, which was prolonged by the global financial crisis later that year.
-The labor market recovery was slow until 2013, when net immigration, employment growth, and unemployment declines all picked up.
-Labor market liquidity has remained low since the 2008 downturn, with rates of job starts, job ends, job creation, and job destruction all still below pre-2008 levels.
-Overall earnings growth has been modest, though slightly faster for women, leading to a narrowing of the gender wage gap; however, the gap remains significant for women aged 30 and over.
-Falling wage premiums for tertiary education and growing skill mismatch highlight the challenges of keeping education provision aligned with the labor market.
+Following almost ten years of sustained GDP growth, New Zealand entered an economic downturn in the first quarter of 2008, which was prolonged by the GFC later that year.
+The labor market recovery was slow until 2013, when it was reflected in net immigration, employment growth, and unemployment declines.
+Labor market liquidity has remained low since the 2008 downturn, with rates of hires, separations, job creation, and job destruction all still below pre-2008 levels.
+Overall real earnings growth has been moderately strong, though slightly faster for women, leading to a narrowing of the gender wage gap; however, the gap remains significant for women aged 30 and over.
+The short-term labor market recovery from Covid-19 has been strong but the longer-term impacts are still unclear.

 Changes in the New Zealand labor market since 2000 reflect longer-term forces that are instructive for all societies.
 These include a shift from agricultural and goods-producing industries toward service industries, increasing participation of older workers and women, and rising levels of educational attainment.
 The share of employed people with tertiary qualifications has increased while the associated premium on earnings has decreased.
-New Zealand’s relatively high degree of reported skill mismatch also makes its labor market generally interesting.
-The New Zealand experience highlights issues of broader relevance about skills in the labor market.
-In particular, it raises questions about the contribution of specialized skills in a small open economy with many small firms.
+At the same time, there has been compression of wages at the lower end of the distribution, reinforced by minimum wage and pay equity policies.
+The New Zealand experience highlights issues of broader relevance about skills and equity in the labor market.
+In particular, it highlights tensions between equitable pay, skills, and migration policies in a small open economy.

 Discussion of pros and cons